mlange-42/yarner/guide/src/advanced/continuous-integration.md

 # Continuous integration

-This chapter shows some examples how to use Yarner with Continuous integration.
+This chapter shows some examples how to use Yarner with Continuous integration, and how to publish Literate Programming documents.

 [[_TOC_]]